Small Business Enterprise - Construction

 - Water and Sewer

-In addition the Small Business Enterprise – Construction, Miami-Dade County has recently established a Community Workforce Program.
-It is applicable to Capital Construction contracts entered into by contractor and subcontractors with Miami-Dade County for construction projects located in a Designated Target Area (DTA).
-These projects are subject to a Workforce Goal as established by SBD, in which the awarded firm is required to obtain a minimum of 10% of its labor force from the DTA in which the project is located, in accordance with Ordinance 03-237 and the corresponding Administrative Order 3-37 as amended.
+In addition, the Small Business Enterprise – Construction has a Community Workforce Program.
+It is applicable to Capital Construction contracts entered into by contractor and subcontractors with Miami-Dade County for construction projects located in a Designated Target Area.
+These projects are subject to a Workforce Goal as established by SBD, in which the awarded firm is required to obtain a minimum of 10 percent of its labor force from the DTA in which the project is located, in accordance with Ordinance 03-237 and the corresponding Administrative Order 3-37 as amended.

 In order to do business with Miami-Dade County, firms must be registered vendors.
 Vendor applications may be obtained from the Internal Services Department, Vendor Services.